Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 #### *Returning Visitors*

 * As a returning user, I want to see if there are any new portfolio examples on display.
-* As a returning user, I want to see if there are new additions to this candidates GitHub account.
+* As a returning user, I want to see if there are new additions to this candidate's GitHub account.

 ## Strategy